nplrkn/qcore/docs/backlog.md

   - handle UeRadioCapabilityInfoIndication

 - Unexpected message queueing
+  - ensure_nas(...).0 is ugly
+  - A procedure (nas sesssion release) should not have to loop on self.receive_nas().
+The loop should happen under the covers.

   - Use queueing mechanism to handle ping and take context, not just F1ap and Ngap Pdu
   - Implement systematically